ManiacalLabs/BiblioPixelAnimations/README.md

 ## Style Guide ##

 Please follow the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) coding guidelines.
-Please upload one animtion per file unless multiple files are required and consider reusability by other developers.
+Please upload one animtion per file unless multiple files are required, and consider reusability by other developers.

-##Modules##
+## Modules ##

 If your animation is big enough to require multiple files please build this in to a standalone module and place it in it's own folder.